psychemist/mush_n_kush/README.md

 **Approach:**

 - Develop the frontend using **Next.js** to optimize performance and SEO, ensuring the platform is both fast and user-friendly.
-- Implement **React.js** to create a dynamic, responsive interface that simplifies the shopping process for patients and sellers.
 - Integrate **Wagmi** to manage secure blockchain interactions, such as wallet connections, payment transactions, and ZK Proof verifications.
-- Utilize **Web3.js** to facilitate seamless communication between the frontend and the deployed smart contracts, ensuring real-time updates for product availability, transaction status, and escrow management.
 - Ensure the platform accommodates a wide range of user needs by developing user flows for product search, order tracking, and rating system interaction.

 ### Phase 4: Testing, Security Audit, and Deployment